anubis

 VPN Start

-For clients with known API, sends shell commands via Shizuku:
+For clients with a known API, Anubis sends shell commands via Shizuku.
+Three control modes:

 VPN Stop